britive/terraform-provider-britive/docs/resources/profile.md

 * `expiration_duration` - (Required) The expiration time for the Britive profile.
 For example, `25m0s`

+* `destination_url` - (Optional) The console URL where the user will be redirected upon checking out the profile.
+For example: `https://console.aws.amazon.com`

+* `associations` - (Required) The list of associations for the Britive profile.

+The following arguments are supported, except for AWS profiles:

 * `extendable` - (Optional) The Boolean flag that indicates whether profile expiry is extendable or not.
 The default value is `false`.

 * `notification_prior_to_expiration` - (Optional) The Britive profile expiry notification as a time value.
 For example, `10m0s`